3 Wrong, Wrong,

 written as late as 110 AD; but this is a minority view.

-Some of the reasons that
+the reasons that

 scholars agree that the gospels were written in the 1st century are as